What is RECYCLING? - It all starts with clear definitions.

 The membranes are collected in big bags which are synthetic plastic bags with a maximum capacity of 300 bis 400 m² of old roofing membranes and a possible total weight of 1000 kg.
 For big construction sites we propose containers.
 Please contact your supplier of the new roofing membrane for further information.

 The end-of-life material will be collected once it has been correctly prepared and registered.
-Please contact your supplier of the new roofing membrane for further information on the registration, collection, and timing of collection.
+Please contact your supplier of the new roofing membrane for further information on the registration, collection, and time slot for delivery at a recycler's site.
+For any information, please contact our Brussels offices via email@example.com.

 ESWA also contributes to the voluntary commitment of the PVC industry, VinylPlus®, by collecting and recycling end of life PVC membranes through its ROOFCOLLECT® system.